 Are Mortgage Points Tax Deductible?

-Certain acts over the last few years have put a cap on what mortgage interest you can include as tax-deductible.
+Certain acts over the last few years have put a cap on what is tax deductible.
+However, when you buy discount points, you are essentially prepaying interest, which means you may be able to claim the prepaid interest as a tax deduction.
 However, when you buy discount points, you are essentially prepaying interest, which means you may be able to make them tax-deductible.
 There is one thing you can do to determine how much you may be able to deduct when it comes to your mortgage points.
 First, ask your potential lenders to provide you with two different estimates: one that shows your estimated closing costs if you buy points and one that shows the estimated costs if you don’t buy points.
 Second, provide these estimates to whoever does your taxes.

 Origination points, as discussed above, are paid to lenders early in the process to extend the loan and are not related to discount points.
 They are not tax-deductible.
 These points are for the purpose of originating, reviewing, and processing the mortgage, so they are not paying the mortgage interest.